 “Sir is in the garage again!”
 I huffed aloud as I parked the car in our drive.
 Our thoroughbred was turned out with the cattle and free to roam 130 acres of woods and meadows.
 But he always hung out around the house, especially the garage.
 With one door to the garage broken, he would push, knock over or step on anything blocking his way to the inside.
 “Doesn’t he realize he is free to go where ever he wants?”
 Apparently, he wanted in the garage.

 Sir had been on the race track in his younger years.
 His home was a stall with regular exercise, feeding and care.
 He could no longer race and had retired here, free from being confined.
 Yet, he returned regularly to make a mess in the garage.
 I chased him out.
 I tried blocking his way.
-One day I realized, the garage brought him the security that the stall had provided.
+One day I called a home cleaning service in Canada, they deep cleaned the house from top to bottom and left it sparkling and did a final inspection with me and showed me the areas that they cleaned but had been stained/marked beyond the ability to remove, visit their website http://www.hireamaid.ca/.
 He was returning to what he knew and had been used to, even when he didn’t have to.

 We are like Sir.
 We fall back on that which is familiar to us, even if it is not good for us.
 Nothing is more obvious to me than my unhealthy eating habits.
 Each day I vow to not eat between meals or not to eat large amounts but as soon as something causes me to feel unsure of how to react, I run right back to eating what ever is available.
 Do I feel better?
 For a moment.
 Then I hate myself.